Family Welfare Conference

-After a conference, the facilitator must report on the terms of an action plan, matters discussed, the views of those present and shall recommend, having regards to views whether in his opinion, the period and level of supervision of the child concerned should be varied.
+After a conference, the facilitator must report on the terms of an action plan, matters discussed and the views of those present.
+He shall recommend, having regards to the views of those present, whether in his opinion, the period and level of supervision of the child concerned should be varied.

-On receipt of the report, the Director shall decide the child’s period or level of supervision.
+On receipt of the report, the Director shall decide the child’s period and level of supervision.
 The Director’s decisions shall be communicated to the juvenile liaison officer supervising the child.
-The child and the child’s parents shall be informed by the JLO.
+The child and the child’s parents/guardian shall be informed by the JLO.

 The Minister may make regulations

-- directing the procedures to be followed by the Director in deciding whether a child should be admitted to the program or whether formal or informal caution should be administered;
+- directing the procedures to be followed by the Director in deciding whether a child should be admitted to the programme or whether formal or informal caution should be administered;

 - whether the conference should be convened;

-- the criminal behaviour of a serious nature where the program is excluded.
+- the criminal behaviour of a serious nature excluded from the programme.

-No evidence should be admitted in a Court in respect of any acceptance by the child of responsibility for criminal or antisocial behaviour admitted to the program; that behaviour or the child’s involvement in the program.
+No evidence should be admitted in a Court in respect of: any acceptance by the child of responsibility for criminal or antisocial behaviour for which he has been admitted to the programme; that behaviour; or the child’s involvement in the programme.

 When the court is considering a sentence with respect to the events, the above matters may be considered.

-A child will not be prosecuted for criminal behaviour o related behaviour in respect of which he has been admitted to the program.
-The child shall not be prosecuted nor be the subject of an order in respect of antisocial behaviour, in respect of which he has been admitted into the program.
+A child will not be prosecuted for criminal or related behaviour in respect of which he has been admitted to the programme.
+The child shall not be prosecuted nor be the subject of an order in respect of antisocial behaviour for which he has been admitted to the programme.